 And by niche, I don’t mean a topic.

 A niche is a zoomed-in version of a broad topic or industry.
 It’s basically a question or a need targeted to a very specific person.

-For example, health and fitness is not a niche.
+For example, health and fitness are not a niche.
 It’s a broad topic.

-Health and fitness tips for middle-aged men is a niche.
+Health and fitness tips for middle-aged men are a niche.
 But you need to go deeper.